News and Professional Development Activities

 In the next post I will share some of their Big Questions!

-If you try this activity out, let me know how it goes! @dmfouts
+If you try this activity out, let me know how it goes!

-from Socrates Questions blog by Dan Fouts
+from blog by Dan Fouts

 Illinois Mock Trial Teams

 The Illinois Trial Team is a highly competitive collegiate mock trial team representing the University of Illinois at Urbana-Champaign.
 Having competed in the national collegiate mock trial tournament this past year, the team is composed of some of the top competitors in the collegiate mock trial circuit, and is coached by real attorneys and law school faculty alike.
 The team is currently in the process of developing a high school mock trial clinic aimed at giving Illinois competitors the opportunity to learn the skills and techniques which have led to our team’s success, including various tournament wins, attorney awards, and witness awards.
 This year, we plan on holding a reduced fee pilot program in preparation for a larger clinic next year.
 We are looking to receive feedback which will help shape our program, as well as gauge interest.
 If you are interested, please fill out the Google Form below.
-Any other questions regarding the program can be addressed to Vanessa Aceves at illinoistrialteam.vpe@gmail.com.
+Any other questions regarding the program can be addressed to Vanessa Aceves at .
 Your feedback is much appreciated!

-Link to feedback survey: https://goo.gl/forms/GmCzFrWqIHlV2Qt03
+Link to feedback survey:

 Jack Duffley